 Membership and organisation

-located at the Research Centre for Education and the Labour Market (ROA),
+The Secretariat is located at the Research Centre for Education and the Labour Market (ROA), Maastricht University, Maastricht.

-The Association publishes a Newsletter twice per year.
+The Association publishes an Electronic Newsletter twice per year.

 Other planned activities